 - The skills and experience required

-- Any “nice to have”s or desirable skills (if required)
+- Any nice to have's or desirable skills

-- Company information, e.g. contact email and telephone number should the candidate require more information.
+- Company information such as a contact email and telephone number in case the candidate requires more information.

 Step C: Coding and additional optimisation